euler-io/fastapi-elasticsearch/README.md

-# Query Helper for Elasticsearch
+# Query Helper for Elasticsearch or OpenSearch

 [![Pypi](https://img.shields.io/pypi/v/fastapi-elasticsearch.svg)](https://pypi.org/project/fastapi-elasticsearch/)

-This is a helper library for creating elasticsearch query proxies using [FastAPI](https://fastapi.tiangolo.com/).
+This is a helper library for creating elasticsearch or opensearch query proxies using [FastAPI](https://fastapi.tiangolo.com/).

 ```python